 - 7. If a provider discovers, or has a reasonable suspicion of, embezzlement or other unlawful appropriation of money held in trust, the provider immediately shall notify the Commissioner by a method approved by the Commissioner.
 Unless the Commissioner, by regulation, provides otherwise, within 5 days thereafter, the provider shall give notice to the Commissioner describing the remedial action taken or to be taken. - 8.
 If an individual terminates an agreement or it becomes reasonably apparent to a provider that a plan has failed, the provider shall promptly refund to the individual all money paid by or on behalf of the individual which has not been paid to creditors, less fees that are payable to the provider under section 45 of this act. - 9.
 Before relocating a trust account from one bank to another, a provider shall inform the Commissioner of the name, business address and telephone number of the new bank.
 As soon as practicable, the provider shall inform the Commissioner of the account number of the trust account at the new bank. - Sec.
 45. 1.
 A provider may not impose directly or indirectly a fee or other charge on an individual or receive money from or on behalf of an individual for debt-management services except as permitted by this section. - 2.
 A provider may not impose charges or receive payment for debt-management services until the provider and the individual have signed an agreement that complies with sections 41 and 50 of this act. - 3.
-If an individual assents to an agreement, a provider may not impose a fee or other charge for educational or counseling services or the like, except as otherwise provided in this subsection and subsection 4 of section 50 of this act.
+If an individual assents to an agreement, a provider may not impose a fee or other charge for educational or counseling services or the like, except as otherwise provided in this subsection and subsection 5 of section 50 of this act.
 The Commissioner may authorize a provider to charge a fee based on the nature and extent of the educational or counseling services furnished by the provider. - 4.
-Subject to adjustment of dollar amounts pursuant to subsection 6 of section 54 of this act, the following rules apply: - (a) If an individual assents to a plan which contemplates that creditors will reduce finance charges or fees for late payment, default or delinquency, the provider may charge: - (1) A fee not to exceed \$50 for consultation, obtaining a credit report, setting up an account and the like; and principal amount of the debt, a provider may charge:
+Subject to adjustment of dollar amounts pursuant to subsection 6 of section 54 of this act, the following rules apply: - (a) If an individual assents to a plan which contemplates that creditors will reduce finance charges or fees for late payment, default or delinquency, the provider may charge, not including money provided by creditors to support educational or counseling services concerning personal finance provided by nonprofit entities:

+(1) A fee not to exceed \$50 for consultation, obtaining a credit report, setting up an account and the like; and principal amount of the debt, a provider may charge:

-(2) A monthly service fee, not to exceed \$10 times the number of creditors remaining in a plan at the time the fee is assessed, but not more than \$50 in any month.
+(2) A monthly service fee, not to exceed \$10 times the number of accounts remaining in a plan at the time the fee is assessed, but not more than \$50 in any month.

-(b) If an individual assents to an agreement which contemplates that creditors will settle debts for less than the
+(b) If an individual assents to an agreement which contemplates that creditors will settle debts for less than the assessed, but not more than \$50 in any month.

-(1) Subject to subsection 4 of section 41 of this act, a fee for consultation, obtaining a credit report, setting up an account and the like, in an amount not to exceed the lesser of \$400 and 4 percent of the debt in the plan at the inception of the plan; and
+(1) Subject to subsection 4 of section 41 of this act, a fee for consultation, obtaining a credit report, setting up an account and the like, in an amount not to exceed the lesser of \$400 and 4 percent of the debt in the plan at the inception of the plan; and paragraphs (a) and (b).

-(2) A monthly service fee, not to exceed \$10 times the number of creditors remaining in a plan at the time the fee is paragraphs (a) and (b).
+(2) A monthly service fee, not to exceed \$10 times the number of accounts remaining in a plan at the time the fee is